-While the majority of TV stations transmit on the UHF frequency, there are some using VHF.
-While some UHF antennas pick up VHF signals, it is necessary to use an antenna optimized for UHF or UHF/VHF frequencies.
+While the majority of TV stations transmit on the UHF frequency, there are some that use VHF.
+Although some UHF antennas can pick up VHF signals, it is necessary to use an antenna optimized to receive both UHF and VHF frequencies.

-The channels broadcast antenna is located at a lower elevation on the tower or even behind other broadcast towers.
+The transmitter for certain channels could be located at a lower elevation on the broadcast tower, or even behind other broadcast towers.

-Lower elevation or obstruction by other towers can cause line of sight problems.
-Changethe location or elevation of the antenna to troubleshoot this problem.
+Lower elevation or obstruction by other towers can cause line-of-sight problems.
+UHF signals are dependent on line-of-sight for consistent reception.
+Change the location or elevation of the antenna to see if the problem persists.

 Problem: The picture isn’t clear or I see snow (fuzz).

-The TV does not have a built in ATSC digital tuner.
+The TV might not have a built-in ATSC digital tuner.

 Digital signals do NOT have snow!
-If you are receiving snow or fuzz, you are watching an analog broadcast.
-Typically, people with this problem either don’t have an ATSC tuner built into their TV.
-Consult the TV’s owner’s manual or contact the manufacturer directly to find out if the TV has a built in ATSC digital tuner.
-If it does not have one, an external ATSC tuner can be purchased, so you can use your existing TV.
+If you are seeing snow or fuzz on your TV, you are watching an analog broadcast.
+Typically, people with this problem don’t have an ATSC tuner built into their TV.
+If you have a TV that was purchased before 2007, this may apply to you.
+Consult the TV’s user manual or contact the manufacturer directly to find out if the TV has a built-in ATSC digital tuner.
+If it does not have one, an external receiver or converter box can be purchased, so that you can use your existing TV to receive HDTV broadcasts.

 The auto program or channel scan procedure was not performed correctly.

-If the TV does have an internal ATSC tuner, make sure the televisions input or source is set to “TV”.
-In the auto or channel program section of the TV’s setup, make sure the “AIR” not “CABLE” is selected to scan the channels.
-There are many different manufacturers and models of televisions, the procedures to perform a channel scan can vary between different models.
-If you are not receiving High Definition programming consult the TV’s manual or contact the manufacturer to make sure these steps are followed correctly.
+If the TV does have an internal ATSC tuner, make sure the television's input or source is set to "BROADCAST", “TV” or "AIR", not "CABLE".
+Once you have verified this, go into your TV's setup menu to scan for channels.
+Each television is different and different brands have varying procedures.
+If you are not receiving High Definition programming, consult the TV’s manual or contact the manufacturer to make sure these steps are followed correctly.

 Problem: I live within 2 miles of the broadcast tower, but the signal is breaking up.